 We want our heroes to be better than us.

-That’s why we read “escapist” fiction like adventure stories, superhero comics, and epic fantasy.
+That’s why we read “escapist” fiction like adventure stories, superhero comics, and epic fantasies.
 We love to see larger-than-life characters having incredible adventures and performing superhuman feats of heroism.
 They always save the day, always make the right choice, and always do the right thing.

 Why do we love it?